Last Updated on August 21, 2023 by Grow with Bovees

 Our advice is to use rainwater on more sensitive plants that do not tolerate tap water.

-Is Bottled Water Good For Plants?
+Why Is Spring Water Good For Plants?

 We all know that plants need certain amounts of water to survive and grow.
 So, water is obviously good for plants.
 But, is it beneficial to use bottled water on your shrubs?